Study smarter with Fiveable

 Get study guides, practice questions, and cheatsheets for all your subjects.
 Join 500,000+ students with a 96% pass rate.

-Production scheduling algorithms form the backbone of operational efficiency—they determine how, when, and in what order work gets done.
-You're being tested on your ability to match the right algorithm to the right production environment, understand the trade-offs each method creates, and calculate key metrics like makespan, average flow time, and tardiness.
-These aren't just theoretical concepts; they directly impact inventory costs, customer satisfaction, and resource utilization in real manufacturing and service settings.
+You need to be able to match the right algorithm to the right production setting, understand the trade-offs each method creates, and calculate key metrics like makespan, average flow time, and tardiness.
+These concepts directly impact inventory costs, customer satisfaction, and resource utilization.

-The algorithms you'll encounter fall into distinct categories based on what they optimize: minimizing total completion time, meeting due dates, managing project complexity, or balancing competing priorities.
-Don't just memorize the rules—know what problem each algorithm solves best and when it fails.
-Exam questions will ask you to compare methods, identify which rule fits a scenario, and calculate outcomes using specific techniques.
+The algorithms fall into distinct categories based on what they optimize: minimizing total completion time, meeting due dates, managing project complexity, or balancing competing priorities.
+Don't just memorize the rules.
+Know what problem each algorithm solves best and when it breaks down.

 These algorithms determine job sequence on a single resource by applying simple priority rules.
-The key insight is that different objectives—minimizing wait time, meeting deadlines, or processing efficiency—require different sequencing logic.
+Different objectives require different sequencing logic: minimizing wait time, meeting deadlines, and maximizing processing efficiency each call for a different approach.

-Compare: FCFS vs. Critical Ratio—FCFS ignores all job characteristics while Critical Ratio continuously recalculates priorities.
-On FRQs about dynamic scheduling or changing conditions, Critical Ratio demonstrates sophisticated thinking.
+Compare: FCFS vs. Critical Ratio โ FCFS ignores all job characteristics, while Critical Ratio continuously recalculates priorities based on current urgency.
+When a question involves dynamic scheduling or changing conditions, Critical Ratio is the stronger choice.

 When jobs must flow through multiple machines in sequence, scheduling becomes exponentially more complex.
-These algorithms optimize the overall makespan—total time to complete all jobs through all machines.
+The goal shifts to optimizing makespan, the total time to complete all jobs through all machines.

-Compare: Johnson's Rule vs. SPT—Johnson's Rule optimizes makespan across two machines while SPT optimizes flow time on one machine.
-Know that Johnson's Rule only applies to the specific two-machine flow shop structure.
+Compare: Johnson's Rule vs. SPT โ Johnson's Rule optimizes makespan across two machines, while SPT optimizes flow time on a single machine.
+Johnson's Rule only applies to the specific two-machine flow shop structure.

-Compare: CPM vs. PERT—both identify critical paths, but CPM uses single time estimates while PERT handles uncertainty with probability distributions.
-Use CPM for routine projects; use PERT for R&D or first-time projects with unpredictable durations.
+Compare: CPM vs. PERT โ both identify critical paths, but CPM uses single time estimates while PERT handles uncertainty with probability distributions.
+Use CPM for routine projects with known durations.
+Use PERT for R&D or first-time projects where activity times are unpredictable.

-Compare: Priority-Based Scheduling vs. Gantt Charts—Priority-Based Scheduling is a decision rule for sequencing; Gantt Charts are a visualization tool for any schedule.
+Compare: Priority-Based Scheduling vs. Gantt Charts โ Priority-Based Scheduling is a decision rule for sequencing jobs; Gantt Charts are a visualization tool for displaying any schedule.
 They serve different purposes and are often used together.

 |---|---|